-Payments will be Goods and Services Tax (GST) inclusive.
-If you are registered for the GST, where applicable, we will add GST to your grant payment and the institution will be expected to issue the Commonwealth a tax invoice in accordance with the Goods and Services Tax Act 1999.
+Payments will be Goods and Services Tax (GST) inclusive'.
+If you are registered for the GST where applicable, we will add GST to your grant payment and issue you with a tax invoice.

 Grants are assessable income for taxation purposes, unless exempted by a taxation law.
 We recommend you seek independent professional advice on your taxation obligations or seek assistance from the Australian Taxation Office.
 We do not provide advice on your particular taxation circumstances.